Arinthum Ariyamalum: Soundtrack

 The soundtrack and film score were composed by Yuvan Shankar Raja, joining again with director Vishnuvardhan after Kurumbu (2003).
-The soundtrack was released on 10 April 2005 and featured five tracks with lyrics penned by Pa.
-Vijay and Snehan.
-Yuvan garnered high praise for the "racy" and "peppy songs", the album becoming one of the most successful albums of 2005, while Behindwoods placed "Yuvan's music in Arindhum Ariyamalum" on the fifth spot in the list of Top 5 Innovations of the year in Tamil cinema.
-The album features the singers Mahua Kamat and Anushka Manchanda, former members of the girl group Viva!, foraying into the Tamil music industry.
+The soundtrack was released on 10 April 2005.
+It features Mahua Kamat and Anushka Manchanda, former members of the girl group Viva!, foraying into the Tamil music industry.

-The song "Theepidika", in particular, gained cult status, becoming the "anthem of the season".
+The song "Theepidika", in particular, gained cult status.
 It incorporates elements of the song "Bhoomiyil Maanida Jenmam" from the 1941 Tamil film Ashok Kumar, featuring the voice of M. K. Thyagaraja Bhagavathar; composed by Papanasam Sivan.